Ray Scott (singer)

 Carlton Ray Scott Jr. (born December 5, 1969, in Semora, North Carolina) is an American country music artist.
-He first gained attention in 2005 with his debut album My Kind of Music, and has since released five albums and two EPS.
+He first gained attention in 2005 with his debut album My Kind of Music, and has since released eleven albums and two EPS.

 Career

 Scott has a distinctive southern voice and wears a cowboy hat.

 Warner Brothers released his debut album, My Kind of Music, and its title track became a top 40 single in 2005.

 Scott split from the Warner Brothers label two years later.
 He independently released Crazy Like Me (2008) and Rayality (2011), which gave him a physical product on the road and support from Sirius XM.
-"Drinkin Beer" and "Ain’t Always Thirsty" received Sirius airplay, as did one of his most well-known singles: "Those Jeans" from the Rayality album, produced by Dave Brainard (Jerrod Neimann, Brandy Clark).
+"Drinkin Beer" and "Ain’t Always Thirsty" received Sirius airplay, as did one of his best-known singles: "Those Jeans" from the Rayality album, produced by Dave Brainard (Jerrod Neimann, Brandy Clark).
 Then came his 5th studio album in 2017 — Guitar for Sale, produced by Michael Hughes.